- How big is my mailbox?

-This long form of your email address is used internally by live@edu.
+This long form of your email address is used internally by the student email system.
 It is an email alias that will show up in some situations, for example if you use Find Someone, or if sending to some email clients outside the University (gmail or yahoo, for example).
 It is interchangeable with your primary email address, FAN@flinders.edu.au.
-The long form, FAN@uni.flinders.edu.au is your Windows Live ID that you may need to use to access Windows Live functions provided by Microsoft.
-Your Windows Live password is your FAN password.
+The long form, FAN@uni.flinders.edu.au is your Office 365 ID that you may need to use to access Windows Live functions provided by Microsoft.

 The calendar in FLO is the official University means of communicating teaching and learning schedules with you.
-The calendar in live@edu has some useful features for personal use, including the ability to synchronise with mobile devices for convenient access, and free/busy information for making meetings with other students.
-You cannot merge the two calendars at present, but we are working on integrating them in early 2012.
+The calendar as part of the student email system has some useful features for personal use, including the ability to synchronise with mobile devices for convenient access, and free/busy information for making meetings with other students.
+You cannot merge the two calendars at present.

-If you had sub folders beneath the inbox they are hidden by default.
+If you have sub folders beneath the inbox they may be hidden by default.
 You need to expand the folder view.
 Click the triangle alongside the Inbox icon in the folder list.

 Items that you delete go into the Deleted Items folder where they can be recovered if necessary.
 Items will stay in the Deleted Items folder until you manually clean them out.
 Once emptied from the Deleted Items folder you can recover them for up to month, after which the item is permanently deleted and cannot be recovered.
 For details on how to recover deleted items see recover deleted mail.

-Microsoft currently includes these Microsoft Live features for free as part of live@edu.
+Microsoft currently includes these Microsoft Live features for free as part of the student email system.
 However there are no guarantees that they will be offered for free in future updates.
 Flinders cannot support these features.
 However there is nothing to stop you trying them out.